Skip to Content

 alt text

 Crime victims and those who witness criminal offenses are vitally important to the criminal justice system.
 This is recognized by the Florida Victim/Witness Protection Act of 1984 and is emphasized every day at the Volusia Sheriff’s Office.
 As part of this effort, we provide clear and concise information in a timely manner to crime victims.
-As a victim or witness of a crime, this brochure is printed and distributed by the Sheriff's Office to furnish information that will help you get support and assistance.
+If you are a victim or witness of a crime, the Sheriff's Office provides information that will help you get support and assistance.
 This publication also serves as a reference guide to all services available in Volusia County and is designed to ensure that the rights of crime victims and witnesses are protected.

 • The right to due process and to be treated with fairness and respect for your dignity.